< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 By the 1860s, chemists had much better knowledge of the elements and their properties, giving them a better basis for organizing the elements into a consistent scheme.
 In 1864, an English chemist named John Alexander Reina Newlands (1837:1898) constructed a table of the elements, but few chemists were impressed: although his table did manage to organize some elements by common properties, other elements were forced into the table arbitrarily, and the general reaction was that Newlands was simply finding coincidences in what amounted to "noise".

-Newlands was actually on the right track, but the task of finally assembling a table that worked fell into the hands of a Russian chemist named Dmitry Ivanovich Mendeleyev (1834:1907).
-In 1869, Mendeleyev published a table that arranged the elements by weight in successive rows while ordering them according to common or "periodic" properties, particularly valence, by column.
+Newlands was actually on the right track, but the task of finally assembling a table that worked fell into the hands of a Russian chemist named Dmitry Ivanovich Mendeleev (1834:1907).
+In 1869, Mendeleev published a table that arranged the elements by weight in successive rows while ordering them according to common or "periodic" properties, particularly valence, by column.
 However, instead of trying to rigidly shoehorn the elements into the "periodic table" by weight, he had the self-confidence to arrange them by properties when the weights didn't seem to click properly -- assuming that it was the weights that were off, and that they would be adjusted by improved experiments.

-Mendeleyev was also confident enough to simply leave entries in the table blank when there didn't seem to be any good candidates, suggesting that the blank entries represented then-unknown elements.
+Mendeleev was also confident enough to simply leave entries in the table blank when there didn't seem to be any good candidates, suggesting that the blank entries represented then-unknown elements.
 He then boldly proposed three undiscovered elements from the logic of the table, which he called "eka-boron", "eka-aluminum", and "eka-silicon", where "eka" was the Sanskrit word for "one", implying that the new elements were only one position in the table away from boron, aluminum, and silicon.
 The three elements were discovered over the following years:

 BACK_TO_TOP